 The pick and place machine also offers the possibility to be placed in line with other machines, in order to achieve a highly specialized, fully automated production line.

 This machine will be qualified according to the new GMP regulations.
-With tools like these, we at Micronit are able to produce complex products for our customers with more speed and accuracy.
+With tools like these, we at Micronit are able to produce complex lab-on-chips for our customers with more speed and accuracy.

 Do you think this machine can be of use in the manufacturing process of your (future) product?
 Would you like to discuss this with one of our specialists?
 Contact us straight away!